chemacabeza/my-github-projects/AI-related/courses/Flux_Step_by_Step/docs/Section-4.md

 * A certain style
 * To create images of our AI influencer
 * To generate images with a specific style

+**Why Should You Use LoRAs?**

+LoRAs empowers creators, even those with limited resources, to **personalize AI models** for unique outputs in a time-efficient way.

+## Training a Flux LoRA with images of your own AI Influencer

+The advantange of training our own LoRA with images of our own AI Influencer is that you can recreate the AI Influencer again and again with a just a prompt and a click.

+First of all you need to have your **DATA SET** which is a list of images to train your LoRA.

+The **DATA SET** needs to contemplate:
+* Different backgrounds
+* Different dresses for the AI Influencer
+* Different poses for the AI Influencer

+It's important to train the LoRA with different:
+* Angles
+* Lightings
+* Backgrounds

+Give each image a very descriptive name of what is in the image itself.

+It's recommended to use **between 25 to 35 images** to train you LoRA.

+When you have this folder with the images within you just need to create a ZIP file.

+Then you need an account in <a href="https://huggingface.co/">Hugging Face</a> and another account in <a href="https://replicate.com/">Replicate</a>.

+Inside <a href="https://replicate.com/">Replicate</a> you will find the <a href="https://replicate.com/ostris/flux-dev-lora-trainer/train">Flux Dev LoRA Trainer</a>